Fractional quantum Hall states by Feynman's diagrammatic expansion: Abstract

 \section{Abstract}

 The fractional quantum Hall (FQH) effect arises from strong electron correlations in a quantising magnetic field, and features exotic emergent phenomena such as electron fractionalisation.
-Using the diagrammatic Monte Carlo approach with the combinatorial summation algorithm, we obtain results with controlled accuracy for the microscopic model of interacting electrons in the lowest Landau level.
-As the temperature is lowered, we study the development and emergence of the incompressible 1/3-filled FQH state.
-By analysing the long-time decay of the Green's function, we find spectral properties consistent with an energy gap near 1/3-filling, while at half-filling an anomalous power law scaling is observed for short-range interaction screening, indicative of a non-Fermi liquid metal.
+Using the diagrammatic Monte Carlo approach with the combinatorial summation (CoS) algorithm, we obtain results with controlled accuracy for the microscopic model of interacting electrons in the lowest Landau level (LLL) in the thermodynamic limit.
+Starting from the macroscopically degenerate LLL at finite temperature, including interactions order by order, and applying a controlled resummation to the resulting series, we observe the emergence of the incompressible 1/3-filled state as the temperature is lowered.
+By analysing the long-time decay of the Green's function, we find spectral properties consistent with an energy gap at $1/3$-filling, whereas at $1/2$-filling our results are consistent with the pseudogapped behaviour previously observed experimentally and suggested theoretically.
 Our work provides the first demonstration that fractionalised phases of matter can be reliably described with Feynman's diagrammatic technique in terms of the fundamental electronic degrees of freedom, while also showing applicability of expansions in the bare Coulomb potential for precision calculations.

 The application of a strong magnetic field to a two-dimensional electron gas leads to a rich variety of quantum phases.
 The resulting formation of perfectly flat bands -- the well-known Landau levels-- provides an ideal environment for electronic correlations at partial band filling, where Coulomb interactions dominate.
 This is perhaps evidenced best by the emergence of the fractional quantum Hall (FQH) states \cite{Tsui1982,Stormer1983}, which are prototypical examples of topologically ordered phases of matter and which play host to low-energy excitations with fractional charge and statistics \cite{Arovas1984,Halperin1984}.
 While a remarkable amount of the Landau-level physics is described extremely well in terms of composite Fermions \cite{Jain1989,Jain1990,Lopez1991,Zhang1989,HLR1993,Shankar1997}, including not only the FQH states but also the composite Fermi liquids at even denominator fillings, an understanding of the effect based solely on the electronic degrees of freedom has thus far not been achieved.
 Moreover, very little is known about the possible finite-temperature phases.